cyberxuan-XBX/mandala-grid/README.md

 ---

 *"It's not invention, it's discovery.
 The wisdom was always there.
 We just translated it into a format AI can read."*

+*Built on a GX10 workstation in Taichung, Taiwan.
+One person.
+91 generations.
+Still iterating.*

 💧🦞